Join Flocknote to Watch Mass Online

 Rosary Vigil for the Unborn

-By praying with the Helpers of God’s Precious Infants, you
+By praying with the Helpers of God’s

-can intercede to save our unborn brothers and sisters at the American
+to save the unborn at the American

-Women’s Medical Center abortion clinic, 110 South River
+Women’s Medical Center, 110 South River Road

-changed, and their babies saved from death.
+month from 9:30-10:30am.
 For more information

 call Russell Lundsgaard at 847-724-6344.